Better After Breakup? How Anna Faris Has Nailed the Post-Split Bounce Back

 Eventually, though, the luckiest of us find their way to the other side of the relationship malaise with the kind of hope that only a new romantic prospect can inspire.

-For Faris, it was cinematographer Michael Barrett, the UCLA grad she met that fall on the set of her Overboard remake.
-First spotted at a Los Angeles carnival back in September, by the following month the twosome had already established their place, enjoying two consecutive dinner dates at Modo Mio, a Pacific Palisdes, Calif. eatery specializing in Northern Italian cuisine.
+For Faris, it was Barrett, the UCLA grad she met that fall on the set of her Overboard remake.
+First spotted at a Los Angeles carnival back in September 2017, by the following month the twosome had already established their place, enjoying two consecutive dinner dates at Modo Mio, a Pacific Palisdes, Calif. eatery specializing in Northern Italian cuisine.
 As it turned out, the wine-fueled dinners were the precursor to a November trip to Venice, Italy that saw the budding couple take in the architecture along the Grand Canal.

 Their pairing got a thumbs up from her nearest and dearest with Overboard's Eugenio Derbez teasing that his costar got the A-plus lighting treatment and Janney telling E!
 News she found him "really lovely" after their initial meeting.
-But Faris herself is remaining mum.
+But Faris herself remained mum.

 Splash News